ONSdigital/ras-compose/CHEAT-SHEET.md

    implications of this pattern match

    />docker rmi $(docker images | grep "^ras" | awk "{print $3}")

+## How to create a local Jenkins server using docker

+If you wish to create a local jenkins server to do jobs and push to cloud foundry it's best to do this in a docker image which will save you time in configuring and setting up.
+The instructions will show you how to download an image, run it and map the directories of that image to a local folder so that the next time you start the container it will persist data.

+### Getting Jenkins for docker - mapping directory and mapping local ports.

+Docker Hub already has a packaged Jenkins container.
+We will download this image, run it, name it 'Jenkins', map our ports to 8082:8000 5000:5000 and mount a local folder as a volume on our container.

+If we have a directory called '~/docker-jenkins/jenkins' that we wish to map as a volume our command to do this is:

+    /> `docker run --name jenkins -p 8082:8080 -p 50000:50000 -v ~/docker-jenkins/jenkins:/var/jenkins_home jenkins`

+### Getting your Jenkins password

+The initial jenkins password will be shown on the log screen.
+But you can find it in the /jenkins/secrets directory.
+Go to http://localhost:8082 to get your login screen

+### Starting Jenkins Container

+To start your container at some subsequent time use the docker start command:

+    /> docker start jenkins

+## Deprecated Commands or Systems

+This section contains commands and instructions for systems that are at this moment no longer used.

 ### Config For UUA (ras-authentication)